 Stack each row up, slide each pair of shoes in a triangular opening, one in front of the other.

-I also put an extra piece of thick cardboard on top to put some odd sized boots.
+I also put an extra piece of thick cardboard on top of the shoe storage rack to put some odd sized boots.

-Now we have a cool and compact shoe rack that holds more shoes in a small area than most shoe rack you can buy!
+Now we have a cool and compact DIY shoe rack that holds more shoes in a small area than most shoe storage rack you can buy!
 Plus it fits inside our closet perfectly.